-Pattern avoidance: Bad actors are able to quickly learn the amounts and types of transactions that trigger AML flagging.
-They respond by transacting in smaller denominations, across multiple financial vehicles, avoiding the patterns that would lead to AML scrutiny.
+Pattern avoidance: Bad actors can quickly learn the amounts and types of transactions that trigger AML flagging.
+They respond by transacting in smaller denominations across multiple financial vehicles, avoiding the patterns that would lead to AML scrutiny.

-Insiders: Employees of financial institutions may be enlisted — either by offer of compensation or by threat of violence — to overlook suspicious activity, allowing criminals to launder money undetected.
+Insiders: Employees of financial institutions may be enlisted — either by offering compensation or by threatening violence — to overlook suspicious activity, allowing criminals to launder money undetected.

 Third-party participants: Innocent people — often poor or vulnerable — can also be enlisted through reward or threat to conduct money laundering transactions on behalf of criminals.

-Today, many criminals who commit financial fraud, launder money, and engage in terrorist financing are extremely sophisticated and nimble, allowing them to continue their criminal activity without detection.
+Today, many criminals who commit financial fraud, launder money, and engage in terrorist financing are incredibly sophisticated and agile, allowing them to continue their criminal activity without detection.

 These are not one-size-fits-all solutions to fight financial crime.
-Financial institutions must deploy solutions that address the specific use cases and risks their organizations face.
-These solutions require, at a minimum, three key services:
+Instead, financial institutions must deploy solutions that address their organizations’ specific use cases and risks.
+These solutions require, at a minimum, three critical services:

-Identity Verification / Know Your Customer (KYC) - Companies are required to verify the identity of their customers, as well as the beneficial ownership of customer entities.
-Higher risk customers need to be flagged and put forward for enhanced due diligence.
+Identity Verification / Know Your Customer (KYC) - Companies are required to verify the identity of their customers’ identity and the beneficial ownership of customer entities.
+In addition, Higher-risk customers need to be flagged and put forward for enhanced due diligence.

-Transaction Monitoring - Companies need to track customer transactions, activities and events in order to detect suspicious activity.
+Transaction Monitoring - Companies need to track customer transactions, activities, and events to detect suspicious activity.

 Case Management - Companies need a sophisticated system of record for risk and reviews to manage investigations and facilitate Suspicious Activity Report (SAR) filings with FinCEN.
 An auditable trail is required to document actions within the system.